levibostian/AndroidBlanky/docs/libs/RETROFIT.md

 If you are new to Retrofit, I recommend you read this document in full.
 However if you are only here to remind yourself how to use Retrofit specifically in this project, skip to the section on [How do I use it?](#how-do-i-use-it).

-* [How is it installed and configured?](#how-is-it-installed-and-configured?) - Retrofit is installed and configured in this project already.
+* [How is it installed and configured?](#how-is-it-installed-and-configured) - Retrofit is installed and configured in this project already.
 This section of the doc will walk you through how Retrofit is installed and configured in this project.
 This section is meant for reference only to understand how Retrofit is setup in this project.
 It is also a good section to teach you the basics of Retrofit if you are not familiar with it.
 * [Use Retrofit with tests](#Use-Retrofit-with-tests) - How Retrofit is configured in this project to work with integration and UI tests.
-* [How do I use it?](#how-do-i-use-it) - Learn how this project expects you use Retrofit.
+* [How do I use it in this project?](#how-do-i-use-it-in-this-project) - Learn how this project expects you use Retrofit.
 Even if you are familiar with Retrofit, read this section to learn the opinionated way that this project uses Retrofit for maintainability and testability of the code.

 # How is it installed and configured?